Important Professional Development Dates

 Website and Link Disclaimers

-Website Disclaimer - Information contained within the F-E-H BOCES School Library System LibGuide is for educational and professional information purposes only.
+Website Disclaimer - Information contained within the Franklin Essex Hamilton School Library System LibGuide is for educational and professional information purposes only.
 The shared information has been provided with approval from the represented outside agencies to disseminate with those who may find the content of valid interest to their professional needs.
-Throughout the LibGuide, many of the websites links are not under the direction of the F-E-H BOCES School Library System, therefore the SLS does not have control over the nature, content, and/or availability of those sites; however, the SLS regularly updates the LibGuide and reviews the content shared.
+Throughout the LibGuide, many of the websites links are not under the direction of the Franklin Essex Hamilton School Library System, therefore the SLS does not have control over the nature, content, and/or availability of those sites; however, the SLS regularly updates the LibGuide and reviews the content shared.
 Recognizing the value of diversity and free speech, the SLS makes online resources available to educational communities but does not edit or revise the information provided by the outside agencies as we do not own their content.
 Our goal is to make every effort to ensure the accuracy of material shared, however, discrepancies may sometimes exist between printed and electronic information.

-Link Disclaimer - Any information provided from or to the external websites linked to the SLS LibGuide is provided as a courtesy for education professionals.
-The links should not be construed as an endorsement by F-E-H BOCES SLS of the content or views, but rather as informational materials and resources to be shared within the Fair Use scope of copyrighted materials.
+Link Disclaimer - Any information provided from, or to the external websites linked to the SLS LibGuide, is provided as a courtesy for education professionals.
+The links should not be construed as an endorsement by Franklin Essex Hamilton SLS of the content or views, but rather as informational materials and resources to be shared within the Fair Use scope of copyrighted materials.
 Permission to share information was requested and granted from institutions prior to sharing in this LibGuide.

 School Library Advocacy - NEW Website!